 When to Go

 Most of the people who visit Tarkarli are Indian tourists from Mumbai and Pune.
-Hence, the busiest times are during Indian festival season (particularly Diwali), Christmas and the New Year, long weekends, and school summer holidays.
+Hence, the busiest times are during Indian festival season (particularly Diwali), Christmas and the New Year, long weekends, and school summer holidays in May.

 A popular Ram Navami festival takes place at Mahapurush Temple every year.
 Ganesh Chaturthi is also widely and enthusiastically celebrated.